josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/✨_Glimmer_Is_Taxable_And_Other_Big_Drums/🏛️_Chaps_Be_Serious/🖌️_for_the_serious_blue_chaps.md

 ---

 ## 🏮 Footer
-*🟦 Conservatives as the Counterbalance to Radical Change* is a living node of the Polaris Protocol.
+*🖌️ For The Serious Blue Chaps: Conservatives as the Counterbalance to Radical Change* is a living node of the Polaris Protocol.
 It contributes to the **Big Picture Protocols** cluster by clarifying the stabilisation function required for peaceful democratic transition.

 > 📡 Cross-references: